How Nevada Democrats Hope To Avoid Iowa's Tech Errors

 The party is distributing the technology to precinct leaders over the next couple days, though the site leaders won't have access to the early voting data until Saturday; early voting began in the state last Saturday and ran until Tuesday.

 Still, concerns remain about the nature of the technology being used in Nevada.
-Although the iPads being used are all 4G, and hence not dependent on WiFi, there will likely be some connectivity issues, considering there are around 2,000 precincts across the state.
+Although the iPads being used are all 4G, and hence not dependent on WiFi, there will likely be some connectivity issues, considering there are about 2,000 precincts across the state.

 How it works